sous-chefs/cron/README.md

 #### Properties

+- `cron_name` - Set the name of the cron job.
+If this isn't specified we'll use the resource name.
 - `minute`, `hour`, `day`, `month`, `weekday` - schedule your cron job.
 These correspond exactly to their equivalents in the crontab file.
 All default to "*".
 - `predefined_value` - schedule your cron job with one of the special predefined value instead of _**_ * pattern.
 This correspond to `"@reboot"`, `"@yearly"`, `"@annually"`, `"@monthly"`, `"@weekly"`, `"@daily"`, `"@midnight"` or `"@hourly"`.
 - `command` - the command to run.
 Required.